Rule-based Logic

 -

-Input parameters are taken from the context and converted into a standardized format.
+Input parameters are taken from the context and converted into a standard format.

 -

-Mandatory fields are checked, missing values are replaced by defaults if necessary.
+Mandatory fields are checked, missing values are replaced with defaults, if necessary.

 -